Florida Institute of Technology logo

 Key Highlights

-• Founded in 1958 to support the U.S. space program at Kennedy Space Center and Cape Canaveral.
+• Founded in 1958 as Brevard Engineering College to support NASA's U.S. space program.

-• Classified as an "R2: Doctoral University – High research activity," signifying a strong research focus.
+• Classified as an "R2: Doctoral University – High research activity."

-• Approximately half of its students are enrolled in the prestigious College of Engineering & Science.
+• Home to four specialized academic colleges, with approximately half of students in Engineering & Science.

-• New residence halls are named in memory of the seven fallen astronauts of the Space Shuttle Columbia disaster.
+• Seven residence halls are dedicated to the memory of the fallen astronauts of the Space Shuttle Columbia disaster.

 Timeline